Role

 πŸŽ‰ Results πŸŽ‰

-The whole design and development process took 2 months and πŸ‘©πŸΌβ€πŸ’»β˜•οΈ countless cups of coffee.
+The whole design and development process took a month and πŸ‘©πŸΌβ€πŸ’»β˜•οΈ countless cups of coffee.